 - The City of Nanaimo monitors coliform levels in Brannen Lake, Colliery Dam Park, Departure Bay, Long Lake, Swy-A-Lana Lagoon (Maffeo Sutton Park) and Westwood Lake to ensure that the beach can remain open during peak season.
-This year, monitoring will take place beginning June 18. - Each week, 24 samples are taken to ensure coliform levels remain within Provincial health guidelines. - Animal feces that wash into water bodies such as lakes, contributing creeks, drainage ditches or storm sewer system can raise coliform and E.coli levels in the water and may cause a beach closure.
+This year, monitoring will take place beginning June 17. - Each week, 24 samples are taken to ensure coliform levels remain within Provincial health guidelines. - Animal feces that wash into water bodies such as lakes, contributing creeks, drainage ditches or storm sewer system can raise coliform and E.coli levels in the water and may cause a beach closure. - Monitoring Nanaimo's popular swimming spots for water quality benefits beach goers and the wildlife and aquatic life that live in and around these sources.